zmandyhe/advanced-lane-finding/README.md

 **Implement Sliding Windows and Fit a Polynomial**

-After set up the the sliding window parameter and have a starting point for both lanes, the next step I loop for each of the sliding windows (nwindows), with the given window sliding left or right and finds the mean position of activated pixels within the window.
+After set up the the sliding window parameter and have a starting point for both lanes, the next step I loop for each of the sliding window (nwindows), with the given window sliding left or right and finds the mean position of activated pixels within the window.
 Here's a few steps:
 * Loop through each window in nwindows
 * Find the boundaries of our current window
 ```